mhutch/mhutch.github.io/_posts/2011-02-24-monodevelop-tips-override-completion.md

 created: 1298566800
 redirect_from: /node/196
 ---
 When you type the "override" keyword in a C# class, MonoDevelop will show a completion list of all abstract or virtual members on base classes that have not been overridden, and interface members that have not been implemented.
-You don't even need to type the modifier (e.g. "public"), you can simply type "override" directly in the class body.
+You don't even need to type the modifier (e.g. "public"), you can simply type "override" directly in the class body.<!--break-->

 <a href="http://mjhutchinson.com/files/images/md-tips/override-completion.png" rel="lightbox[md_tips_override]" title="Override completion"><img src="http://mjhutchinson.com/files/images/md-tips/t/override-completion.png" alt="Override completion" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>